keajs/kea-docs/docs/effects/listeners.md

             }
         },

-        // listen to any redux action type, not just ones defined in this logic
+        // listen to any redux action, not just local kea actions
         LOCATION_CHANGE: (payload) => {
             // do something with the regular redux action console.log(payload)